progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--The last main caveat that many people run into involves switching from subdirectories to submodules.
 If you’ve been tracking files in your project and you want to move them out into a submodule, you must be careful or Git will get angry at you.
 Assume that you have the rack files in a subdirectory of your project, and you want to switch it to a submodule.
 If you delete the subdirectory and then run `submodule add`, Git yells at you:-->

 Die letzte Falle in die viele Leute tappen, tritt auf, wenn man bereits vorhandene Verzeichnisse in Submodule umwandeln will.
 Wenn man also Dateien, die bereits von Git verwaltet werden, entfernen und in ein entsprechendes Submodul verschieben möchte, muss man vorsichtig sein.
 Ansonsten können schwer zu behebende Probleme mit Git auftreten.
 Nehmen wir zum Beispiel an, dass Du die Dateien vom Rack Projekt in ein Unterverzeichnis Deines Projekts abgelegt hast und diese jetzt aber in ein Submodul verschieben möchtest.
-Wenn Du das Unterverzeichnis einfach löschst und dann den Befehl `submodule add` ausführst, zeigt dir Git folgende Fehlermeldung an:
+Wenn Du das Unterverzeichnis einfach löschst und dann den Befehl `submodule add` ausführst, zeigt Dir Git folgende Fehlermeldung an:

 	$ rm -Rf rack/
 	$ git submodule add git@github.com:schacon/rack.git rack